withastro/astro/.changeset/fresh-fans-study.md

 '@astrojs/db': minor
 ---

-Changes how typegen works
+Changes how type generation works

-The generated dts file is now at a new location:
+The generated `.d.ts` file is now at a new location:

 ```diff
 - .astro/db-types.d.ts
 + .astro/astro/db.d.ts
 ```

-The update made to `src/env.d.ts` can be undone:
+The following line can now be removed from `src/env.d.ts`:

 ```diff
 - /// <reference path="../.astro/db-types.d.ts" />